-Anybody who went to a national high school in Malaysia would have experienced their fair share of stories to tell future generations.
+Anybody who went to a Malaysian high school would have experienced their fair share of stories to tell future generations.
 This particular list is especially relevant for the millennials of today, so let’s take a walk down memory lane and go back to school!

 1) Monday Assemblies